ajstarks/openvg/README.md

 	unloadfont(DejaFont.Glyphs, DejaFont.Count);

+Note that the location of the font files may differ.
+(The current location for Jessie is /usr/share/fonts/truetype/ttf-dejavu)
+Use the FONTLIB makefile variable to adjust this location.

 # Build and run

 <i>Note that you will need at least 64 Mbytes of GPU RAM:</i>.
 You will also need the DejaVu fonts, and the jpeg and freetype libraries.